R v Brown

-is a House of Lords judgment which re-affirmed the conviction of five men for their involvement in consensual unusually severe sadomasochistic sexual acts over a 10-year period.
-They were convicted of a count of unlawful and malicious wounding and a count of assault occasioning actual bodily harm (contrary to sections 20 and 47 of the Offences Against the Person Act 1861).
-The key issue facing the Court was whether consent was a valid defence to assault in these circumstances, to which the Court answered in the negative.
-The acts involved included the nailing of a part of the body to a board, but not so as to necessitate, strictly, medical treatment.
+R v Brown [1993] UKHL 19, [1994] 1 AC 212 is a House of Lords judgment that confirmed the conviction of five men for consensual sadomasochistic acts over a ten-year period.
+The men were convicted of unlawful and malicious wounding and assault occasioning actual bodily harm under sections 20 and 47 of the Offences Against the Person Act 1861.
+The central question was whether consent could be a valid defence to assault in these circumstances.
+The Court held it could not.